Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 dissertations
 * Paden's dissertation (available as pdf),describing 4 subproblems
-* Kahan didn't disclose his results

 source code
-* Pardos-Gotor Matlab code in https://github.com/DrPardosGotor/ScrewTheoryRobotics-KINEMATICS-Illustrated which also includes two pdf documents with a part of the book, especially the cases of ABB IRB 120 6 axis and the cobot 7 axis IIWAR 820.
-The formulae are only in the book and in the Matlab code
+* Pardos-Gotor Matlab code in https://github.com/DrPardosGotor/ScrewTheoryRobotics-KINEMATICS-Illustrated which also includes two pdf documents with a part of the book, especially the cases of ABB IRB 120 6 axis and the cobot 7 axis IIWAR 820
 * Lynch, Park https://github.com/NxRLab/ModernRobotics
 * Corke Robotics Toolbox https://petercorke.com/toolboxes/robotics-toolbox/
 * Elias source for article with Matlab code: https://github.com/rpiRobotics/linear-subproblem-solutions